emacs-eldev/eldev/README.md

 ## Requirements

-Emake runs on Emacs 24 and up.
+Emake runs on Emacs 24.4 and up [*].
 On earlier Emacs versions it will be overly verbose, but this is rather an Emacs problem.

 Linux or other POSIX-like system is currently required.
 However, since there is only a small shell script that is really OS-dependent,